 Assume a comfortable standing position with your feet apart and hands on the thighs for support.
 While bending your knees, slowly lower your buttocks downwards.
 Engage the fingers and palms of both hands together in front of the heart.
 Then using your elbows, try to spread your knees apart.

 3. Butterfly Pose

-Sit on a soft carpet and keep your heels and soles together.
-Pull the feet close to your body and place your hands on the top of your feet.
+Sit on a yoga mat and keep your heels and soles together.
+Bring your feet close to your body and place your hands on the top of your feet.
 Keep your eyes closed, while focusing on the organs in your pelvic area.
 You will feel the rush of blood towards the pelvis after which you should gradually relax those internal muscles in the pelvic region.

 4. Pigeon Pose

-Using support of the forearms, go down on your knees and while putting the right knee in between your hands, push the right heel towards your left hip.
-While keeping top of the foot and knee facing downwards, extend your left leg behind your body.
-Repeat the same with other side.
+Using the support of the forearms, go down on your knees and while putting the right knee in between your hands, push the right heel towards your left hip.
+While keeping the top of the foot and knee facing downwards, extend your left leg behind your body.
+Repeat the same with another side.

 5. Pelvic Tilt

-Place your mat on the floor and lie on your back with your foot soles touching the floor and knees pointing towards the ceiling.
-Keep the arms resting on your sides, relax your shoulders while pushing the neck out.
+Lie down on your back with the soles of your feet touching the floor and knees pointing towards the ceiling.
+Keep the arms in a resting position at your sides, relax your shoulders while pushing the neck out.
 Slowly lift your buttocks in mid-air while taking deep and slow breaths.
 Then slowly lower your spine one vertebrae at a time and come to rest on the floor.
 Repeat this action for a minimum of five times.